Migrant deaths along the Mexico–United States border

 Border Patrol sign in Spanish, in California warning "Caution!
 Do not expose your life to the elements.
 It's not worth it!"

 The United States border with Mexico is one of the world's "most lethal land borders".
 Hundreds of migrants die per year as they attempt to cross into the United States from Mexico illegally.
 The US Border Patrol reported 251 migrant deaths in the fiscal year 2015 (ending September 30, 2015), which was lower than any year during the period 2000–2014, and reported 247 migrant deaths in fiscal year 2020, lower than any year since 1998.

-Poverty, gang violence, poor governance, etc. are the main factors as to why migrants cross the US border.
+Poverty, gang violence, poor governance, etc., are the main factors as to why migrants cross the US border.
 US Border Patrol recorded 557 southwest border deaths during fiscal year 2021 and 748 in the first 11 months of fiscal year 2022, the most deaths ever recorded.

-Exposure (including heat stroke, dehydration, and hyperthermia) were the leading cause.
+Exposure (including heat stroke, dehydration, and hyperthermia) were the leading causes.

 The group Border Angels estimates that since 1994, about 10,000 people have died in their attempt to cross the border.
 According to the U.S. Customs and Border Protection, 8,050 people have died crossing the U.S–Mexico border between 1998 and 2020.
 In 2005, more than 500 died across the entire U.S.–Mexico border.
 The number of yearly border crossing deaths doubled from 1995 to 2005, and has since declined and then risen.
 The statistics reflect only known deaths and do not include estimates for those who have never been found.
 Some migrant deaths may go unreported even when they are brought to the attention of officials.

 Mexico's Secretariat of Foreign Affairs has compiled data including deaths on the Mexican side of the border area during the period from 1994 to 2000.
 The data shows 87 deaths in 1996, 149 in 1997, 329 in 1998, 358 in 1999, and 499 in 2000.
 U.S. Border Patrol reported that 3,417 migrants were rescued in the fiscal year 2017.

 Data for Arizona

 The Arizona Daily Star maintained a database daily of border deaths recorded by the Pima, Santa Cruz, Cochise, and Yuma County medical examiners between summer 2004 and September 2006.
 They stated, "With no official record-keeping system, the exact number of illegal entrants who have died along the Arizona stretch of U.S-Mexican border has never been known."

-The number of dead border crossing migrants per year in Arizona increased from nine in 1990 to 201 in 2005; about 80% of the dead migrants were under 40 during 2000–2005, with an increasing number younger than 18.
+The number of dead border crossing migrants per year in Arizona increased from nine in 1990 to 201 in 2005; about 80% of the dead migrants were under 40 during 2000–2005, with an increasing number younger than 18 years of age.